Saving & Spending Budgeting & Expenses

 The budgeting feature uses data analytics to help users adjust their spending habits and work toward their financial goals.
 You could use the app to build up your savings by setting monthly budgets and goals for yourself and letting Hiatus App watch your spending habits.
 Hiatus App will even categorize your largest purchases over a searchable time frame to help you track high costs.

-How does Hiatus App work?
+How does the Hiatus app work?

 Hiatus App is available on iOS and Android.
 Users could also access the app via a web-based browser.